The Origin, Evolution and Functions of the Human Mind

 .

-How did religions evolve?
+What is the origin of religions?
 Historically, religions are a universal phenomenon of mankind – naturally evolving from the universal human search for causality in natural phenomena beyond understanding.
-The universal capability of the human brain for visualizations of the mind then led to the assumption of unseen, spiritual causations of such otherwise unexplainable phenomena (the movement of the sun, wind, lightning, earthquakes, diseases, unforeseen probabilistic accidents).
+The universal capability of the human brain for visualizations of the mind led to the assumption of unseen, “spiritual” causations of such otherwise unexplainable phenomena (the movement of the sun, wind, lightning, earthquakes, diseases, unforeseen probabilistic accidents).
 Once another, transcendental, virtual world was seen, the phenomenon of death, the parting of a living being, led to the concept of ongoing life in that other world, to the immortality of the “soul”.

-From the concept of or belief in transcendental forces (gods) resulted the universally found attempt to favorably influence such spiritual forces, leading to various forms of sacrifices and rituals in all cultures.
+From the belief in transcendental forces (gods) resulted the universally found attempt to favorably influence such spiritual forces, leading to various forms of sacrifices, and rituals.

 Sooner or later, all religions connected presumed divine favors or misfortune with proper human behavior or lack thereof.
-This evolved into the search for divinely acceptable moral laws in divine revelations – or as proclaimed by religious leaders and priests.
+This evolved into the search for divinely acceptable moral laws in meditation, intuition, or divine revelationsas often proclaimed by religious leaders and priests.

 .